-- Assembly language statements are written one per line.

-- A machine code program thus consists of a sequence of assembly language statements, where each statement contains a mnemonic.

-- Each line of an assembly language program is split into four fields, as below:
+- Assembly language statements are written one per line. - A machine code program thus consists of a sequence of assembly language statements, where each statement contains a mnemonic. - Each line of an assembly language program is split into four fields, as below: - 1.
+Label field - 2.
+Mnemonic or Opcode field - 3.
+Operand field of to success...

-- 1.Label field

-- 2.Mnemonic or Opcode field

-- 3.Operand field

-- 4.Comment field
+4. Comment field